BHoM/template-repository/README.md

 # template-repository
 This repository can be used to create brand new BHoM Toolkits :rocket:

+In order to use it:
+- Fork this repository, and call it with the name of your software, like "SoftwareName_Toolkit".
+- In your new forked repository, double click the `RenameAll.bat` file.
+When asked, insert the name of your software, e.g. "Robot".
+All the files and folder will be renamed accordingly.
+- Start developing! :rocket:

 ## Getting started and templates
 Learn how to [rapidly set up your development environment for BHoM here](https://github.com/BHoM/documentation/wiki/Getting-started-for-developers).